alan-turing-institute/data-safe-haven/docs/deployment/security_checklist.md

     - The access is then revoked and the software is then reviewed.
     - If it passes review, the software is moved into the environment.
   - If the software requires administrator rights to install, a {ref}`role_system_manager` must do this.
 Otherwise, the researcher can do this themselves.

+### Implication:

+- The base SRD provided in the SREs comes with a wide range of common data science software pre-installed, as well as package mirrors.
+- Additional software must be added separately via ingress.

 ### Verify by: